otrv4/otrv4/otrv4.md

 Messages in a conversation can be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the messages.

-The network model provides in-order delivery of messages therefore some messages may not be delivered.
+The network model provides in-order delivery of messages, however some messages may not be delivered.

 OTRv4 does not protect against an active attacker performing Denial of Service